eddyvlad/auto-route53/README.md

 - Pack the files into `lambda-deployment.zip` (excluding unnecessary files like dev dependencies).
   - You can upload this zip directly to your Lambda function via the web console if you want.
 - Deploy the package to your AWS Lambda function
   - This will check if you have existing Lambda function with the name configured in your `.env` file.
   - If you don't have such function, it will create one for you.
   - If the function already exists, it will update the code for you.

 ## Rationale

 **Why is it overbuilt?**

-I don't mind that it is overbuilt because it's meant for me to keep up with the coding standards & practices.
+I don't mind that it is overbuilt because it's meant for me to keep up with the coding standards, practices & various design patterns.
 Besides, I'm very used to implementing codes in a way that is easily transferable to a junior software engineer and the modularity allows for multiple engineers to work on the same project concurrently.
 This is a habit I picked up from leading a team of software engineers.